 Serve with fried or boiled yam, plantain, sweet potato, Irish potatoes, macaroni, fresh or toasted bread, cooked noodles etc.

-Let us know what you think of the Nigerian egg stew in the comments below.
-Do you like the crumbly or chunky type?
+Let me know what you think of the Nigerian egg stew in the comments below also do you have any questions or suggestions, do let me know.
+Do you like it crumbly or chunky?